vacp2p/rfc/content/docs/rfcs/38/README.md

 # Colophon

 ## Copyright

 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).

 ## Format

+This document attempts to be formatted in polyglot Markdown.

 This document was utilizing Pandoc 2.18's notion of Markdown, but is now trying to co-exist with SVG via MathJax 3.2 or Github.